Memory of a Night of Love

-Memory of a Night of Love (Arabic: ذكري ليلة حب, French: Souvenir d'une Nuit d'Amour, translit: Thikra Laylat Houbb or Zekra Lailat Hubb) is a 1973 Syrian film starring Salah Zulfikar, Nelly, Nabila Ebeid, and directed by Seif El-Dine Chawkat.
+Memory of a Night of Love (Arabic: ذكري ليلة حب, French: Souvenir d'une Nuit d'Amour, translit: Thikra Laylat Houbb or Zekra Lailat Hubb) is a 1973 film starring Salah Zulfikar, Nelly and Nabila Ebeid.
+It is written and directed by Seif El-Dine Chawkat.

 Plot

 On the outskirts of Beirut, Anwar lives happily with his heart-sick wife, Laila, and one day meets his ex-girlfriend Camelia, who works as a dancer.
 About Anwar and others, the wife is shocked, and Anwar is arrested.
 Will his friend the police officer find the real killer?